Krillian111/upgraded-palm-tree/README.md

 - I tried to guess some reasonable limits for column sizes, e.g. description, name or value range for number types.
   Whether these are appropriate or not obviously heavily depends on the actual use case.

+### Security

+- SQL injection: As far as I understand TypeORM translates queries like `find({where: someUserInput})` into a prepared statement, thus no escaping is necessary.
+Ideally I would take the time to actually verify this by double-checking the generated/used SQL.
+In addition, it would be a good idea to have a simple test verifying this to prevent regression in case there is a bug introduced into TypeORM at a later stage.

 ### Misc

 - Added simple POST to enable easier automatic and manual testing
+  - I explicitly do not perform any validation on the input due to the scope of the project.
+Usually I would use something like the [validators offered by NestJS](https://docs.nestjs.com/techniques/validation)
+  - I also skipped writing unit tests for this because it does not represent a proper implementation and was only for testing the GET endpoints.
+I added some integration tests to make sure it fulfills its testing purpose.

 ## Test Setup